Observation of the charged-particle multiplicity dependence of $\sigma_{\psi(2S)} / \sigma_{\text{J}/\psi}$ in pPb collisions at 8.16 TeV: Abstract

 } {

 } where \nTrackIndex indicates a given charged-particle multiplicity selection, and the sum is over all multiplicity bins.
+In~\cite{LHCb:2023xie}, the same observable is denoted as normalized $\sigma_{\PGyP{2S}}/\sigma_{\PJGy}$.
 Notably, the factors related to the integrated luminosity, branching fraction, and muon acceptance exactly cancel, and many experimental uncertainties partially cancel in this ratio.
-Initial-state effects related to nPDFs or other cold nuclear matter effects almost fully cancel as well~\cite{Ferreiro:2014bia, LHCb:2023xie, ALICE:2022gpu}, making this observable a clean probe of potential final-state effects.
+Initial-state effects related to nPDFs or other cold nuclear matter effects almost fully cancel as well~\cite{Ferreiro:2014bia}, making this observable a clean probe of potential final-state effects---a theoretically motivated expectation that remains to be validated through experimental confirmation.

 The CMS detector~\cite{CMS:2008xjf,CMS:2023gfb} is a multipurpose, nearly hermetic detector, designed to trigger on~\cite{CMS:2020cmk,CMS:2016ngn} and identify electrons, muons, photons, and hadrons~\cite{CMS:2020uim,CMS:2018rym,CMS:2014pgm}.
 A global algorithm~\cite{CMS:2017yfk} aims to reconstruct all individual particles in an event, combining information provided by the all-silicon inner tracker and by the crystal electromagnetic, and brass and scintillator hadron calorimeters, operating inside a 3.8\unit{T} superconducting solenoid, with data from the gas-ionization muon detectors embedded in the flux-return yoke outside the solenoid.
-The hadron forward (HF) calorimeters, made of steel and quartz-fibres, extend the pseudorapidity coverage provided by the barrel and endcap detectors.
+The hadron forward (HF) calorimeters, made of steel and quartz fibres, extend the pseudorapidity coverage provided by the barrel and endcap detectors.

 Events of interest are selected using a two-tiered trigger system.
 The first level, composed of custom hardware processors, uses information from the calorimeters and muon detectors to select events at a rate of around 100\unit{kHz} within a fixed latency of about 4\mus~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger, consists of a farm of processors running a version of the full event reconstruction software optimized for fast processing, and reduces the event rate to around 1\unit{kHz} before data storage~\cite{CMS:2016ngn}.
 The events used in this analysis were collected using a trigger at first level requiring two muon candidates found in the muon detectors~\cite{CMS:2024qgs}.